Chaco Canyon Astronomy

 Preserving the Dark Night Sky

 The stars illuminate the sky during ceremonies that celebrate culture, such as dances, dances and dances.
-That changed in September 2015, when Hatfield came to the Chaco Culture National Historic Park as an interpreter.
+That changed in September, when Hatfield came to the Chaco Culture National Historical Park as an interpreter.
 Author Tyler Nordgren talks about the importance of preserving a dark night sky and celebrating culture.
 The particularities of Chaco will be highlighted this weekend when the park's fourth annual astronomy festival takes place.
 Officially called the International Dark Sky Park, it offers a unique opportunity to gaze at the night sky.
 Hatfield said it was a revelation to him when he first looked at the Milky Way that night.
 The visual communication system, which supports the organization of calendar-driven community rituals, can extend from the shrine on the West Mesa to the eastern edge of Chaco Canyon in Wijiji.
-Activities are planned during the day and at night, culminating in a Night Sky Astronomy Festival on Saturday and Sunday, July 9 and 10.
+Activities are planned during the day and at night, culminating in a Night Sky Astronomy Festival on Saturday and Sunday,

 Casa Rinconada's Special Orientation